 This document request is based on typical documents that a generic plant might have.
 As such, this document request is not meant to imply that any specific plant is required to have all of the listed documents.
 In addition, your plant specific document titles may vary from the document titles listed below.

-Documents requested:
+Documents requested, if available:

 list of 50.65 (a)(1) SSCs from the past 5 years

-functional failures from the past 5 years
+list of maintenance rule functional failures from the past 5 years

+most recent evaluation of maintenance effectiveness required per 10 CFR 50.65(a)(3)

-maintenance rule scoping and performance criteria
+maintenance rule scoping and performance criteria document

+list of preventative maintenance deferrals and preventative maintenance change requests in the last 5 years

+equipment reliability characterization and preventative maintenance program procedures

+list of Title 10 CFR 21 Reports applicable to the site from the past 5 years

-site specific corrective actions associated with component failures, or tagged with “aging, “age-related”, “wear”, “accelerated wear”, “abnormal wear”, “accelerated degradation”, “abnormal degradation”, etc.
+site specific corrective actions associated with component failures, or tagged with “aging, “age-related”, “wear”, “accelerated wear”, “abnormal wear”, “accelerated degradation”, “abnormal degradation”, “corrosion”, “degradation”, etc.

+list of technical specification operability determinations from the past 5 years

 list of risk-significant long-lived passive SSCs (for licensees in the period of extended operation (PEO))

-aging management programs (AMPs) (for licensees in the period of extended operation)
+aging management programs (AMPs) and any plant-specific or industry operating experience reviews that have been used to update aging management activities (for licensees in the period of extended operation)

+list of top 100 most risk-significant structures and components.
+If possible, designate the component as active or passive in the risk ranking

+list of RISC-1, RISC-2, and RISC-3 SSCs (for licensees that implement 10 CFR 50.69)

+safety significant functions identified during the RISC categorization process, and alternative treatment requirements (for licensees that implement 10 CFR 50.69)

 last feedback and process adjustment required per 10 CFR 50.69(e)(1) (for licensees that implement 10 CFR 50.69)